Difference Between Lawyer and Advocate in India - Advocate vs Lawyer

 Roles and Responsibilities

 Whether a person is a lawyer or an advocate, both are legal professionals and have several common roles and responsibilities which their job entails.
-Given below are a few things which advocates and lawyers do:
+Given below are a few similar things that advocates and lawyers do:

 • Provide legal counsel and representation to people, businesses, and governmental organisations.